xin1z/dotfiles/README.md

     - Ruby's `GEM_HOME`
     - Miniforge (use `conda-init` to enable in shell)

-To use this, You need to have `zsh` installed at first.
-Use the commands below to install it based on your distro(s).
+To use this, make sure you've installed `zsh` on your system.

 Arch Linux: